-CYFI sees that that the key to fighting poverty is for people to learn how to manage and handle money, and have the confidence, knowledge and responsibility to spend and earn it responsibly.
+CYFI sees that the key to fighting poverty is for people to learn how to manage and handle money, and have the confidence, knowledge and capabilities to spend and earn it responsibly.
 This must start from childhood.

-So CYFI has partnered with thousands of organizations in 132 countries around the world - from banks, to governments, to NGOs, to academics – you name it!
-Together, they work to create policies and programs that make children and youth able to learn about money, have access to a bank account, develop entrepreneurial skills and, most importantly, to believe in themselves.
+So CYFI has partnered with thousands of organizations in over 170 countries around the world - including banks, governments, NGOs, schools, and many more!
+Together, we work to create policies and programs that enable children and youth to learn about money, have access to a bank account, develop entrepreneurial skills and, most importantly, to believe in themselves.

-- To date, the Child and Youth Finance Movement has reached 36 million children and youth worldwide
+- To date, the Child and Youth Finance Movement has reached over 32 million children and youth worldwide

 - Young people included in 2015 G20 priorities for Financial Inclusion (CYFI became an Affiliated Member to the GPFI, the inclusive platform for all G20 countries)

-- CYFI’s Managing Director, Jeroo Billimoria listed as #4 in the 2015 edition of “De Dikke Blauwe Top 100” Philanthropy Year Guide
+- In 2015, Jeroo Billimoria ranked #3 in the charity and non-profit category of Opzij's Top 100 Influential Women 2015, The Netherlands and listed as #4 in the 2015 edition of “De Dikke Blauwe Top 100” Philanthropy Year Guide

-- Global Money Week 2014 reached 3 million children in 118 countries with over 2000 activities CYFI’s 2014 High-Level Stakeholder’s Meeting, “A Chance for Change: Child & Youth Finance and the Post-2015 Agenda”, held at the United Nations Headquarters in New York
+- CYFI’s 2014 High-Level Stakeholder’s Meeting, “A Chance for Change: Child & Youth Finance and the Post-2015 Agenda”, held at the United Nations Headquarters in New York

-- Invited by NASDAQ for the Opening Bell, to mark the launch of Global Money Weeks 2012 & 2013
+- Invited by NASDAQ for the Opening Bell, to mark the launch of Global Money Weeks 2012 and 2013

 - Semi-finalist of 2012 Mexico G20 Financial Inclusion Challenge: Innovative Solutions for Unlocking Access in the G20 competition (CYFI’s Schoolbank among the top 12 of 257 entries, from 62 countries)